-The deliciousness of Bun Cha helps it cross the border of Hanoi to become a popular dish throughout the territory of Vietnam.
-A perfect bite comprising a bit of noodles, a slice of grilled pork, and pickles wrapped in some green leaves then well dipped into the sauce.
+A perfect bite comprises a bit of noodle, a slice of grilled pork, and pickles wrapped in some green leaves then well dipped into the sauce.
 Bun Cha definitely wakes up all your senses by a graceful balance of sweetness and sourness of dipping sauce and the freshness of rice vermicelli noodles and veggies.
 There are many ways to eat Bun Cha depending on the regions (actually, we locals are confused sometimes).
 However, either of the following is the most popular way to eat: Wrap BBQ pork, some noodles, and other herbs in a big lettuce leave and dip it in the vinegary soup.
 Or, add all the ingredients bit by bit in a small bowl, wet it with some of the soup, and eat from the bowl.

 10. Cha Ca